 Sharing and purchasing photos is easy as well.
 Simply hover over a photo and use the buttons to download, share, or add the photo to your shopping cart.
 We hope you enjoy this feature and use it as a means to experience camp alongside your camper this summer.

 We are taking a lot of pictures at camp and promise to share them with you.
-We will post a new batch three times a week on Sunday, Tuesday and Thursday before 8:00pm.
+We will post a new batch three times a week on Wednesdays, Fridays, and Sundays before 8:00pm.

 Also keep an eye on the camp blog for periodic insights into exciting happenings at camp.